saurabh-das7/agent-skills/README.md

 3. Go to **Settings → Capabilities → Skills → Upload**
 4. Upload the zip

 Once installed, the skill is available in **any chat on your account** — not project-specific.
-It triggers automatically when your message matches the skill description, or you can invoke it explicitly with `/skill-name`.
+It triggers automatically when your message matches the skill description, or you can invoke it explicitly with the slash command.

 ### Option B — Claude Code (terminal)